 The modularity of BIW fixtures is one of the essential parameters of such attempts.
 Furthermore, efforts are being made to use integrate elements such as sensors and actuating signals for realistic and large-scale modeling of fixture behavior.

 To get an in-depth understanding of Automotive Body In White (BIW) tooling, check out our courses on Skill-Lync today.

 Post Graduate Program in BIW Fixture and Plastic Design

 The Automotive Sheet Metal Design course provides an outline of the current Body in White (BIW) component design factors and detailed explanations about their significance to part function, cost, and reliability.

-A comprehensive course on Manufacturing concepts, Plastic & Sheet Metal Design, and GD&T using a variety of tools.
-This course is highly suited for beginners
+A comprehensive program on Manufacturing concepts, Plastic & Sheet Metal Design, and GD&T using a variety of tools.
+This program is highly suited for beginners

 In this project, you will be designing and developing an automotive roof with all its components.
 By doing draft analysis you will check the manufacturability of the part and with that feedback change the model design accordingly.
 This projects also require you do perform two sets of calculations depending on the region and weather conditions, and finally study the curvature of the roof and its strength with respect to its components.

 This project involves the design parameters of the RUECKWANDTUER tailgate inner panel, hinge, gas-stay, wiper-motor, and latch mountings.
 A case study about the effects of converting an inner panel from Aluminium casting to steel deep drawing part, on the basis of vicarious tests and analysis on the part.